27 September 2018

 I collapse on my bed.
 Too tired to fall asleep just yet; too drained to answer the emails and message I need to get back to; too empty to acknowledge the million thoughts and feelings that are tearing me apart this week.

-I feel the tears coming, I wipe them up.
+I hear the shower turning off and I feel the tears coming, I wipe them up before he opens the door, I don’t want him to see me crying.
 But crying is the only logical thing to do when I think that tomorrow I’ll be on a plane to Italy and all this will stay here in this room, in this country, in this moment that will never repeat itself.
 But I have some very important things to do: my first speeches in public, my first exposition; I’m running towards some dreams i’ve had for as long as I remember but back to the place I spent most of my life running away from.
 I feel it coming, I know her well by now.
 Fear.
 I’m scared of not live to the expectations, of not being enough.
 I’m scared to be alone, to feel the pain, to sit still and stay.

 I’m torn between the need of constantly moving and the desire of having somewhere to call home again.
 Split between the need to be free and the will to share a bit of my life with someone else.
 And while I drift into unconsciousness I can’t help but wondering…

 Will I ever find balance between the two?

 Everyone talks about it these days, everyone’s on the hunt.

 ‘Balance’ It’s a word I gave a lot of thoughts to (and never lightly).
 Not a day goes by without me thinking of it (and where to find it.)

 Some people make it seem so fucking easy but I don’t think it will ever come easily to anyone.
 No matter how happy, content or serene one can be, it will take a lifetime to find it, if it can ever even really be found.